SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Related Work

 \section{Related Work}

 Recent years have seen a rapid progress made in vision-language pretraining \citep{uppal2020multimodal,han2021survey,khan2021transformers}.
-While a variety of approaches have been proposed, a large portion of them require object detection for image region feature regression or tagging as part of the pre-training objectives, for example LXMERT \citep{tan-bansal-2019-lxmert}, VLBERT \citep{Su2020VL-BERT}, VisualBERT \citep{li2019visualbert}, UNITER \citep{chen2020uniter}, Villa \citep{gan2020large}, Oscar \citep{li2020oscar}, ERNIE-ViL \citep{yu2021ernie}, UNIMO \citep{li-etal-2021-unimo}, VinVL \citep{Zhang_2021_CVPR}, VIVO \citep{hu2021vivo} VL-T5 \citep{cho2021unifying} etc. These methods rely on a strong object detection model like Fast(er) R-CNN \citep{NIPS2015_14bfa6bb}, which is often trained on human annotated data sets like Visual Genome \citep{krishnavisualgenome}.
+While a variety of approaches have been proposed, a large portion of them require object detection for image region feature regression or tagging as part of the pre-training objectives \citep{tan-bansal-2019-lxmert,Su2020VL-BERT,li2019visualbert,chen2020uniter,gan2020large,li2020oscar,yu2021ernie,li-etal-2021-unimo,Zhang_2021_CVPR,hu2021vivo,cho2021unifying}.
+These methods rely on a strong object detection model like Fast(er) R-CNN \citep{NIPS2015_14bfa6bb}, which is often trained on human annotated data sets like Visual Genome \citep{krishnavisualgenome}.
 Using such labeled training data as a prerequisite increases the cost of building the training pipeline, and makes the approach less scalable.
 Some recent efforts have also explored VLP without object detection module \citep{xu-etal-2021-e2e, kim2021vilt, huang2021seeing}, but they only use clean pretraining data with small scales and thus their zero-shot capability is limited.

 On the other hand, multiple cross-modality loss functions have been proposed as part of the training objectives, for example image-text matching \citep{tan-bansal-2019-lxmert,jiasen2019vilbert,xu-etal-2021-e2e}, masked region classification/feature regression \citep{tan-bansal-2019-lxmert,chen2020uniter}, object attribute prediction \citep{xu-etal-2021-e2e}, contrastive loss \citep{li2020oscar,li-etal-2021-unimo}, word-region alignment \citep{chen2020uniter} word-patch alignment \citep{kim2021vilt}.
 They are often mixed with other objectives including image caption generation and masked language modeling to form compound pre-training losses.
 This creates the challenge of balancing among different losses and datasets, and thus complicates the optimization procedure.